levithomason/gpt-pair-programmer/NOTES.md

 Should include name, purpose, goals, etc. which capture the intent of the project.
 Any other info needed to form a vision for the project's future and guide decision-making should be included.
 Decisions are not based on the tech or the current state, they are based on the project's purpose and goals.

+### Static Files

+The LLM will post markdown links to static files in the repo.
+These files should be served by the server.

+We need to avoid collisions between local repo relative paths and existing endpoints (e.g. /chat and a /chat folder in the repo).
+This could be done by prefixing the repo relative path with something like `/repo/`, `/local/`, `/project/local`, etc.
+The markdown parser just needs to prefix these paths in the chat message.

 ## Context

 ### Tracking with the user